joserm45/Own-MArio-Bros/README.md

 ## Authors
 We are 2 students from the university of CITM doing a project for our carreer in Videogame Development and Design.

-###Implementation
+### Implementation

 * José Rodriguez: https://github.com/joserm45

-Map draw implementation, parallax implementation, camera movement, changing levels, logic and collider layer implementation, colliders, double jump, save and load, frame rate and dt, entity system implementation, enemy save and load.
+Map draw implementation, parallax implementation, camera movement, changing levels, logic and collider layer implementation, colliders, double jump, save and load, frame rate and dt, entity system implementation, enemy save and load, UI structure, labels, buttons, save and load UI, update in game UI element (lives, score, time, coins), volume adjustment.